jiaweipan997/AS-FPN/README.md

 The code snippet is [here](mmseg/models/necks/asfpn.py).

 ## Citation
-If you find our repo useful for your research, please consider citing our paper:
+If you find our repo useful for your research, please consider citing our paper.

 ## Installation
 Step 1.
 Create a conda environment and activate it.